juanovt10/seprocivilCO/README.md

 - Transformation of the gallery page into a dedicated projects page, featuring individual pages for each project.
 - Introduction of a downloads page, enabling users to access and download technical information about the company, road standards, and other relevant documentation.
 - Addition of a WhatsApp link, providing users with quick access to send inquiries directly to the company.

+Furthermore, it is important to note that the previous name of the company was Seprocivil Colombia SAS, which is reflected in the repository name and title of the HTML pages.
+However, prior to the official launch of the website, these details will be updated to reflect the current name of the company.

 ## Testing